urraccon/slim-mom-frontend/README.md

 ## Project Stucture

-- /public: Static assets (images, fonts, etc.)
+- /public: Contains static public assets like image and fonts, served directly by the browser
-- /src: Source code (components, views, etc.)
+- /api: Manages base API configuration and integration with the backend, typically using RTK Query
-- /assets: Static assets (CSS, images, etc.)
+- /src: Main source folder housing all frontend logic and structure
-- /components: Reusable components
+- /assets: Holds design assets such as images, icons or static styles shared across the app
-- /pages: Page components
+- /components: Contains reusable UI components used throughout the application
-- /store: Global state
+- /features: Contains feature-specific logic such as slices and API calls, grouped by domain
-- /styles: Global styles
+- /middlewares: Contains custom Redux middlewares for intercepting actions or adding side effects
-- /utils: Utility functions
+- /pages: Holds top-level components mapped to routes, each representing a distinct view or screen
-- /vite.config.js: Vite configuration
+- /store: Centralized global state configuration and reducer management for the app
-- /package.json: Project metadata and dependencies
+- /styles: Global CSS or styling helpers shared across multiple components or pages
-- /.env: Environment variables
+- /utils: General-purpose utility functions and helpers used throughout the codebase

 ## Technologies User